bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

 without constraining them such that they would lose the ability to fully interact with software from other distros.

+Note that while it is useful to understand these rules to tweak or debug them, it is not expected that one keeps them in mind during typical, day-to-day Bedrock Linux usage; everything should "just work" transparently, as though all of the software in use was intended to work together.

 ### {id="explicit"} Explicit access

 The highest-priority rule is referred to as ~{explicit~} access.
 This occurs when the ~{stratum~} is specified in a Bedrock Linux specific manner.
-Naturally, software from other distributions are not designed to use any Bedrock Linux specific mechanisms and so they will not automatically access via ~{explicit~} access; only Bedrock Linux-aware users and software should utilize this.
+Naturally, software from other distributions are not designed to use any Bedrock Linux specific mechanisms and so they will not automatically utilize ~{explicit~} access; only Bedrock Linux-aware users and software should utilize this.